Would you use the 'morning-after' pill?

 Now that it's available over-the-counter, more US women are using the emergency contraceptive.
 But would you?

-According to Reuters, between 2006 and 2008, twice as many women ages 15 - 44 claim to have used the emergency 'morning-after' pill compared with four to six years earlier - when it was still restricted to prescription-only.
+, between 2006 and 2008, twice as many women ages 15 - 44 claim to have used the emergency 'morning-after' pill compared with four to six years earlier - when it was still restricted to prescription-only.

 Because the pill needs to be taken within 72 hours of sex, in 2006, the US approved Plan B for 'behind-the-counter' sales to adults.
 This meant they could get it from a pharmacy without waiting for a prescription.